mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/clean-consistent-expressjs-controllers.md

 And that _something_ is the usage of a **Result** class.
 Stay tuned for an upcoming article on that.

 For now, it's sufficient to understand that the **Result** class is a cleaner way to handle errors rather than throwing errors explicitly.
-It also allows us to `combine([ Result[]?:])`s together in order and will return the first of the provided array of Results that is invalid.
+It also allows us to `combine(Result[]?)`s together in order and will return the first of the provided array of Results that is invalid.

 This in turn helps to pass back **really helpful contextual error messages** to the client consuming this API.